zkcryptobro/hiero-solo-action/README.md

   If set to `true`, the action will install a mirror node in addition to the main node.
   The mirror node can be accessed at `localhost:8080`.

+- `installRelay`: A boolean parameter that is `false` by default.
+  If set to `true`, the action will install a JSON-RPC-Relay in addition to the main node.

 ## Outputs

 The GitHub action outputs the following information: